Veronique-Reagon/simple-neural-network-tensorflow/README.md

 # simple-neural-network-tensorflow
- Building a simple neural network using TensorFlow.
-Two layer, fully connected, ReLU Neural Network
+ Building a simple neural network using Numpy, TensorFlow and PyTorch